Gods Will Be Watching

-Gods Will Be Watching is a point-and-click adventure video game created by Spain-based indie development studio Deconstructeam and published by Devolver Digital, released on 24 July 2014.
+Gods Will Be Watching is a point-and-click adventure video game created by Spain-based development studio Deconstructeam and published by Devolver Digital, released on 24 July 2014.
 Described as a "point-and-click thriller", the game revolves around a core mechanic of resource and time management, in which the player is placed in various scenarios and tasked to avert a crisis.
 The iOS port of Gods Will Be Watching was released on 17 December 2015.

 Gameplay

 Gods Will Be Watching is a point-and-click adventure game with emphasis on the player's decision making.
 It features six chapters, each of which acts as a resource and time management puzzle.
 The player's goal in each chapter is to lead a group of characters through various circumstances in a fixed amount of time, often having to make moral decisions.
 The player can click on the ground to move, and on other characters to speak with them and give them orders.
 Options given to the player include, for example, choosing to kill a group member in order to reserve rations for the rest of the group.